gymk/Study-CPP/class/Readme.md

         - e.g., `TFoo& TFoo::operator=(const TFoo & rhs)`
         - __const rhs__ is _required_ to have assignment from const objects
         - __get rhs by reference__, otherwise unnecessarily temp object will be created for rhs (since it is pass-by-value)
+        - if you do not want chaining, you can have return type as void. i.e., if void is return type then you can't do e.g., `x = y = z = 16`.

 _C++11 and above:_